 Indoor farming is hardly a modern concept; it has existed in the form of greenhouses for centuries, but in recent years indoor farming has garnered new interest and popularity.
-Indoor farming has several distinct advantages to outdoor farming.
+It offers several distinct advantages to outdoor farming.
 Crops grown indoors are not as affected by bad weather; they are not limited to receiving light only during the daytime; and crops that traditionally could only be grown in certain parts of the world are now able to be grown practically anywhere.
-If indoor farming is able to expand and gain traction, it will surely have massive implications for the global food industry.
+Indoor farming can surely have massive implications for the global food industry.

+The global value of indoor farming reached over 14 billion U.S. dollars in 2020 and is expected to grow over ten billion U.S. dollars by 2027 dollars.
 Among all innovations in the indoor farming industry, vertical farming is one of the most influential.
-Vertical farming is, as its name suggests, the practice of growing crops in vertically stacked layers.
+Vertical farming is a method of indoor farming that involves stacking plants in vertical layers.
 It has been praised as a much more efficient use of space than traditional farming which uses massive areas of open land.
 Vertical farming could be implemented in major metropolitan areas, or even in shipping containers.
-In 2016 the global vertical farming market was worth about 1.5 billion, and it is projected to grow to about 6.4 billion dollars by 2023.
+North America and Europe have the largest markets for vertical farming, both valued at over 1.3 billion U.S. dollars in 2020.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date